 - Do I Need To Learn Any New Languages?

-The great thing about Indie is that if you want more flexibility, you can have it.
+- If you want more flexibility with Indie, you can have it.
 Let’s say you know you are starting in Europe then heading down to Africa.
 You can book those first few legs of your trip before leaving then decide on the road what you want to do next.
 If you want to book your next couples legs while on the road, you can do it.
 If you want to have the ultimate flexibility and just book one-ways from there, you can do that, too (with whichever website/company you wish).

 Are Seasons Important To Consider?